hamishcoleman/thinkpad-ec/docs/CONFIG.md

     make patch_enable_keyboard clean    # Uses the keyboard patches make patch_disable_keyboard clean   # Turns off the keyboard patches

+The selected commands from the above list simply need to be typed in exactly as shown, at the command prompt, before building the patched image, while following the Step-by-step instructions (This is step 6)

 Behind the scenes
 -----------------